darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 ## common controls

 profile
-: darktable automatically determines the camera model and ISO based on the Exif data of your raw file, and searches for a corresponding profile in its database.
+: Ansel automatically determines the camera model and ISO based on the Exif data of your raw file, and searches for a corresponding profile in its database.
 If your image has an intermediate ISO value, settings will be interpolated between the two closest datasets in the database, and this interpolated setting will show up as the first line in the combo box.
 You can also manually override this selection if necessary.
 Re-selecting the top-most entry in the combo box will return you to the default profile.

 mode
 : Choose which denoising algorithm to use (see above), and whether to present the simplified ("auto") or full manual interface for that algorithm.